aregtech/areg-sdk/README.md

 - **Interactive Log Viewer**: A tool to visualize and analyze logs, streamlining debugging and performance monitoring.
 - **Service Testing and Data Simulation Tool**: Facilitates testing by simulating services and data, allowing for better development practices and quicker iterations.

-These tools are actively being developed in the [AREG SDK Tools](https://github.com/aregtech/areg-sdk-tools) repository, which is part of the broader [AREG SDK project](https://github.com/users/aregtech/projects/4/).
+These tools are actively being developed in the [AREG SDK Tools](https://github.com/aregtech/areg-sdk-tools) repository and is part of the AREG SDK.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>